🧭 Start Here — The Vocabulary in One Panel

 Interactive Encrypt / Decrypt

 ARIA is legally required for products sold into Korean government and financial markets.
-Its involutory design is not a weakness โ it is a deliberate engineering choice that reduces hardware gate count.
-If you are building systems for Korean regulatory compliance, ARIA is not optional.
+Its involutional diffusion layer is a deliberate engineering choice: reusing one diffusion circuit for both directions cuts hardware gate count.
+If you are building systems for Korean regulatory compliance, ARIA is not optional — and now you can say precisely why it is built the way it is.

-Structure: 32-round non-balanced Feistel network with nonlinear T-transform
+Structure: 32-round non-balanced Feistel network with a nonlinear T-transform (its S-box plus mixing)

 Interactive Encrypt / Decrypt